 American companies earn hundreds of billions of dollars annually from sales in China—money they can then invest in their U.S. operations.
 Chinese companies have invested tens of billions of dollars in the United States, though this investment has dwindled in recent years amid heightened U.S. government scrutiny.

 For China, the gains from trade with the United States and the rest of the world have been tremendous.
-Since 2001, China’s economy has grown roughly five-fold, adjusted for inflation, and it is now the world’s second largest, behind only the United States.
+Since 2001, China’s economy has grown more than five-fold, adjusted for inflation, and it is now the world’s second largest, behind only the United States.
 (By some measures, it is the largest.)
 Hundreds of millions of people have escaped extreme poverty as a result of this growth.

 What issues has it created?

 Though the trade relationship has undoubtedly brought benefits, it has also presented the United States and other countries with a host of problems.

 Manufacturing job losses.
 Research led by economists David Autor, David Dorn, and Gordon Hanson found that the costs of boosting trade with China, the so-called China Shock, were more pronounced than those from increased trade with other countries, such as Japan.
 This was due to the speed at which imports rose, the vast size of China’s low-wage workforce, and the range of affected industries.
 Their research shows that political polarization also increased in the areas of the country most harmed by competition with China, which some analysts say helped to spur the rise of Donald Trump and populist political forces.
-CFR’s Edward Alden and other experts say the United States lacks effective policies for managing these economic disruptions.
+CFR senior fellow Edward Alden and other experts say the United States lacks effective policies for managing these economic disruptions.